Jet launching from the Kerr black hole magnetosphere: An electrogeodesic approach: Kerr magnetospheres from symmetries

 which reproduces the solution (\ref{KYsol}) discussed in the previous section.
-Therefore, the Penrose current of the Kerr spacetime coincides with the dual solution of the Wald construction based solely on the time-like Killing vector $\xi^{\mu} \partial_{\mu}$.
+Therefore, the Penrose current of the Kerr spacetime coincides with the dual solution of the Wald construction based solely on the stationary Killing vector $\xi$.
+This concludes the review on the construction of exact Maxwell solutions from the underlying symmetries.
+Let us now discuss how to study the motion of charges particles in such magnetospheres.